 The number of parking bays available is currently reduced due to the presence of water-filled barriers, which provide a safe pathway for cyclists through the carpark (see below map).
 Once the PSP upgrade is complete these bays will be reinstated and there will be no need for cyclists to enter the car park.

 As with the initial car park upgrade works, construction will be staged to reduce the number of bays impacted during works.

 Works started in late April and are expected to finish in early August 2017.

-- From Friday 12 May a pedestrian and cyclist diversion will be in place.
-A temporary ramp will connect the existing PSP with the pedestrian path (see map below).
+- A pedestrian and cyclist diversion will be in place (see map below).
+A temporary ramp will connect the existing PSP with the pedestrian path.

-- From Monday 15 May access to the pedestrian underpass from the southern side of the station will be closed.
+- Access to the pedestrian underpass from the southern side of the station will be closed.
 Passengers can access the platform via the pedestrian path under the Bayswater rail bridge or via the level crossing.